Departing from parts, the practice investigates through computation towards ecological, inclusive forms of architectural environments.

-Daniel Koehler is an urbanist, researcher, and co-founder of lab-eds.
-He directs one of the research clusters at UCL Bartlett School of Architecture in London, where he also coordinates the theory module of the BPro Urban Design Master Program.
-Furthermore, Daniel also holds a PostDoc position at Innsbruck University.
-He has taught at several institutions, among them Sci-Arc in Los Angeles USA, Städelschule in Frankfurt Germany, Aalto University in Espoo Finland, Vilnius Academy of Arts in Lithuania and the University of East London.
+Daniel Koehler is an architect, urbanist, researcher, and co-founder of lab-eds.
+He is an assistant professor for architecture computation in the School of Architecture at UT Austin.
+Dr. Koehler teaches courses on architecture computation, city architecture, and the design of distributive technologies at urban scale.
+Before joining UT Austin, Daniel directed one of the research clusters at the UCL Bartlett School of Architecture in London, where he also coordinated the theory module of the Urban Design Master Program.
+Furthermore, Daniel was a postdoctoral research fellow at Innsbruck University.
+He has taught at several institutions, among them the Aalto University in Espoo Finland, Vilnius Academy of Arts in Lithuania, and the University of East London.
 Daniel has studied Architecture at the University of Applied Arts in Vienna, and he completed his PhD at Innsbruck University.
-He is the author of “The Mereological City”, a study on the partitioned relationships between architecture and its city in the modern period.
-His current research focuses on the urban implications of digital logistics, which are being designed by means of sets, data, interfaces and their architecture.
+His work has been exhibited in Prague, Milan, Venice, Graz, Montreal, London, and is part of the permanent collection of the Centre Pompidou in Paris.
+He is the author of “The Mereological City”, a study on the part-relationships between architecture and its city in the modern period.
+His current research focuses on the implications of artificial intelligence, on the design practice of cities and their architecture.

 All content under the url https://www.lab-eds.org/ is made by and intellectually property of Daniel Koehler, Rasa Navasaityte is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 External references and work of others is explicitly marked as such.